Tumamoc Arts Working Group

 - Logan Phillips, Independent Artist

-- Jacelle Ramón-Sauberan, University of Arizona, doctoral candidate and Tohono O’odham Student Association Mentor
+- Jacelle Ramón-Sauberan, PhD candidate, University of Arizona, Tohono O’odham Student Association Mentor

 - Christian Ruvalcaba, University of Arizona, Confluencenter for Creative Inquiry

-- Anna Seiferle-Valencia, U of A Desert Laboratory on Tumamoc Hill, Program Coordinator
+- Anna Seiferle-Valencia, Desert Laboratory on Tumamoc Hill, Research and Outreach Manager

-- Benjamin T. Wilder, U of A Desert Laboratory on Tumamoc Hill, Director
+- Benjamin T. Wilder, Desert Laboratory on Tumamoc Hill, Director